 Available now on Amazon Video

-The irritable caretaker Ben with his survival supplies and the locker full of ex-Marine Corps paraphernalia was the murderer, what a surprise.
-This revelation, or lack of, comes in really early on and nothing unusual is done with the story afterwards.
-The scary gas masks and night vision goggles aren’t even used to create a sense of a faceless killer; and with all his tools there are no outlandish death sequences to keep things from becoming stale.
-One off screen landmine and a bunch of gun shots are all they could muster; it’s really odd considering all the trips and traps that could be involved.
+The irritable caretaker Ben, a man keeping a variety survival supplies and a locker full of ex-Marine Corps paraphernalia was the murderer.
+The film makers pretty up front about this for some reason.
+This revelation, or lack thereof, comes along really early and nothing interesting is done with the plot afterwards.
+The scary gas masks and night vision goggles aren’t even employed to create a sense of a faceless killer.
+Strange still his tools are never used to depict a few really outlandish death sequences to keep things from becoming stale.
+One off screen landmine and a bunch of gun shots are all they could muster, which is really odd considering all the trips and traps that could have been involved.

 The pacing is incredibly poor and there are no real moments of creeping dread or sinister atmosphere to generate suspense along the way.
 The characters walk around in the dark, sit around in the dark, or bicker endlessly about their own tedious romantic problems.
 During a scene where an off road jeep gets a flat tire they just travel between the garage and back, unhindered, without any narrative momentum.
 Why not have them trying to fix the problem under time constraints or some kind of murder related duress?
 Being lost and isolated should be a real pressure cooker kind of situation but there’s little effort involved in creating any sort of tension.
 Eventually the body count starts to stack up but it’s never imaginative.